xpack/web-doxygen/website/docs/api/files/src-defargs-l.md

-<p>This scanner is used to convert a string into a list of function or template arguments.
+This scanner is used to convert a string into a list of function or template arguments.
 Each parsed argument results in a <a href="/web-doxygen/docs/api/structs/argument">Argument</a> struct, that is put into an <a href="/web-doxygen/docs/api/classes/argumentlist">ArgumentList</a> in declaration order.
 Comment blocks for arguments can also be included in the string.
 The argument string does not contain new-lines (except inside any comment blocks).
-An <a href="/web-doxygen/docs/api/structs/argument">Argument</a> consists of the string fields: type,name,default value, and documentation The <a href="/web-doxygen/docs/api/structs/argument">Argument</a> list as a whole can be pure, constant or volatile.</p>
+An <a href="/web-doxygen/docs/api/structs/argument">Argument</a> consists of the string fields: type,name,default value, and documentation The <a href="/web-doxygen/docs/api/structs/argument">Argument</a> list as a whole can be pure, constant or volatile.

-<p>Examples of input strings are:</p>
+Examples of input strings are:

 <pre><code>*    "(int a,int b) const"